gomezportillo/Industrial_Runner/README.md

 Industrial Runner
 ==================================================
 **Run for your life!**
-*Game developed with OpenFL in Haxe.
+*Free minigame developed with OpenFL in Haxe.
 Exclusive for Linux machines*

 ***